labuladong/fucking-algorithm/dynamic_programming/FourKeysKeyboard.md

 ### Review our algorithmic ideas

 Dynamic programming is difficult to find the state transition.
 The different definitions we set will produce different state transition logic.
-Although we can all get the correct results in the end, the efficiency of the program may have amazing differences.
+Although we can all get the correct results in the end, the efficiency of the program may have amazed differences.

 Let's review the method we tried for the first time.
 Although the overlapping sub-problem has been eliminated, the efficiency of the program is still low, but where is the low?
 Let's abstract the recursive framework to find out: